-That's when Genesee County Coroner Jeff McIntyre received a call from the estranged stepdaughter of Peter Vandetta, a 20-year Army veteran, who died in April 2018.
+That's when Genesee County Coroner Jeff McIntire received a call from the estranged stepdaughter of Peter Vandetta, a 20-year Army veteran, who died in April 2018.

 Ronda Grabowski said she wasn't notified of Vandetta's death immediately, but became suspicious after reviewing his death certificate.

-She contacted Coroner McIntyre and asked him to find out where her stepfather's body was buried.
+She contacted Coroner McIntire and asked him to find out where her stepfather's body was buried.

-He followed up with Tomaszewski and McIntyre said the funeral director assured him he had taken Vandetta's remains to Bath and he could provide him with the grave coordinates.
+He followed up with Tomaszewski and McIntire said the funeral director assured him he had taken Vandetta's remains to Bath and he could provide him with the grave coordinates.

-At that point, McIntyre turned the investigation over to the Genesee County Sheriff's Office.
+At that point, McIntire turned the investigation over to the Genesee County Sheriff's Office.

-A short time later, McIntyre received a call from an investigator and was told that the remains of an adult male at been located in the garage at the Tomaszewski funeral home.
+A short time later, McIntire received a call from an investigator and was told that the remains of an adult male at been located in the garage at the Tomaszewski funeral home.